 The process of making an application is complex and can be described as follows.
 The application must contain the required information, and be accompanied by the documents, if the consent authority so requires, must be in the form approved by that authority, and must be accompanied by the fee (which has a maximum prescribed by the law) and must be delivered by hand, sent by post or transmitted electronically to the principal office of the consent authority.
 Immediately after it receives a development application, the consent authority must register the application with a distinctive number, and must endorse the application with its registered number and the date of its receipt, and must give written notice to the applicant of its receipt of the application, of the registered number of the application and of the date on which the application was received.
 The consent authority may reject, request additional documents or approve the application.

-If you require assistance with a development application matter you may wish to contact our office by telephone on (02) 9233 4048 or send an email to email@example.com and make an appointment to see one of our solicitors in our Sydney CBD head office.
-By appointment, we can also make a time for you to see one of our lawyers in one of our branch offices.
-Please peruse our "Locations" tab, for a complete list of our branch office locations.
+If you require assistance with a development application matter you may wish to contact our firm by telephone on (02) 9233 4048 or send an email to firstname.lastname@example.org and make an appointment to see one of our solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.